 It is the housing association that jointly owns and administers the property in which the flat is situated.
 The association is jointly managed by everyone living in the property, and the rules vary from association to association.

-Regardless of the type of property you are looking for, you can find tips, information and relevant links that will help you in your search on these pages:
+Regardless of the type of property you are looking for, you can find tips, information and relevant links that will help you in your search on these websites:

 In many university towns and cities, there is a limited amount of student accommodation.
-To qualify for student accommodation, various study-related requirements must be fulfilled.
+To qualify for student accommodation, various study-related requirements must be satisfied.

 For student accommodation, a Swedish personal identity number is generally required.